-Swipe the right-hand edge of the screen inwards, tap Settings > Power and select the action you'd like to take.
+Move your cursor to the upper right-hand corner of the screen, click Settings > Power and select the action you'd like to take.

 Can I just turn off notifications?

 You can turn off notifications during certain hours so that you can leave your computer running, but not be disturbed by notifications.